-The CHC43015 - Certificate IV in Ageing Support allows direct entry into this qualification at the time of publication in training.gov.au.
-However, the RTO requires candidates to meet its admission requirements
+The CHC52021 - Diploma of Community Services allows direct entry into this qualification at the time of publication in training.gov.au.
+However, the RTO requires candidates to meet its admission requirements prior to enrolling into this qualification to ensure that they have the required skills and knowledge to successfully complete the qualification at this AQF level.
+This consists of: